ALCC01/nodeogram/README.md

 npm i --save nodeogram
 ```

-Once the packages is installed, you can start working on you bot.
+Once the package is installed, you can start working on your bot.

 ```javascript
 const nodeogram = require('nodeogram'),